Alexander Scammell: Biography

-Subsequently, in 1773 Scammell began to read law with John Sullivan, later General Sullivan, of Durham, New Hampshire."
+Subsequently, in 1773, Scammell began to read law with John Sullivan.
 Scammell had a high opinion of Sullivan whom he styled, "an excellent instructor and worthy patron".
 Sullivan was a member of the Congress of 1774 and 1775, and the following year he was appointed a brigadier general by that Congress.
 Scammell was with Sullivan during the Capture of Fort William and Mary on December 14, 1774.

 With the start of the American Revolution, Scammell became a major in the 2nd New Hampshire Regiment, which was in Sullivan's Brigade, and after the Siege of Boston was sent with them to reinforce the Continental Army units in the Invasion of Canada.
 Sullivan's force returned to Fort Ticonderoga by mid July 1776, and by August Scammell had been assigned as Aide-de-Camp to Sullvan.
 But in September he was ordered to Assist Col George Reid in New York City and fought at the Battle of Long Island.
 In October 1776 he was appointed Assistant Adjutant General for Charles Lee's Division.
 In November 1776, Scammell was promoted to colonel.
 Then on 11 December 1776 he was given command of the 3rd New Hampshire Regiment.
 However, as that regiment had not yet been recruited (the company officers spent the early months of 1777 recruiting), Scammell accompanied the 1st and 2nd regiments under Col John Stark south to join Washington's Army.
-In this capacity Scammell crossed the Delaware with Washington and took part in the Battle of Trenton and the Battle of Princeton.
-In the latter Scammell is recalled to have preceded Washington in rallying the troops who were being beaten badly.
+In this capacity, Scammell crossed the Delaware with Washington and took part in the Battle of Trenton and the Battle of Princeton.
+In the latter, Scammell is recalled to have preceded Washington in rallying the troops who were being beaten badly.
 Both officers came through unscathed with earned reputations as extraordinary battlefield leaders.